Skip to main content

 • International Education Standards

-In accordance with the Accountants Act of 1985, the eSwatini Institute of Accountants (EIA) is responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants.
+The Accountants Act of 1985 assigns responsibility to the eSwatini Institute of Accountants (EIA) for establishing initial professional development and continuing professional development requirements for professional accountants.

-Lastly, EIA members must complete 120 hours of CPD over a three-year period.
+The EIA requires members to complete continuing professional development of 120 hours over a three-year period.

 • International Standards on Auditing